 We want Voxable to support design for all conversational AI experiences—voice, chat, and multimodal apps on any channel.
 We initially launched preview mode with voice preview functionality but sped up development on chat preview when we realized just how many of our users are working on chat solutions and need a way to close the feedback loop.

 I cover the concept of a feedback loop and why it’s so important to Voxable in Conversation Design with Voxable: Preview Mode, but the idea originates from Brett Victor’s talk “Inventing on Principle.”
 Essentially, creators need the ability to make a change and immediately witness the effects of that change.
 Conversation designers must be able to hear or see what they’re doing as they do it to be most effective as creators.
 Voxable now closes that feedback loop for all of our users!

 With Voxable’s chat preview, conversation designers can visualize how chat-based interactions will look to users or customers.
 When Voxable users start a project, they choose the appropriate channel for their project: Amazon Alexa, Google Assistant, Samsung Bixby, Custom Voice, or Chatbot.
 The preview mode for users who select “Chatbot” during their project creation is a chat preview.
 They can also change their project's channel after project creation by selecting the project settings icon in the header bar.

-From that point on, all users need to do is select the preview script icon and a chat preview appears to the right of the screen.
+From that point on, all users need to do is select the preview script button and a chat preview appears to the right of the screen.